Milwaukee: Parks and recreation

 Milwaukee is known for its well-developed Milwaukee County Parks system.
 The "Grand Necklace of Parks", designed by famed landscape architect Frederick Law Olmsted, includes Lake Park and Bradford Beach, River Park (now Riverside Park), and West Park (now Washington Park).
 Milwaukee County Parks offer facilities for sunbathing, picnics, grilling, disc golf, and ice skating.
 Milwaukee has over 140 parks with over 15000 acre of parks and parkways.
 During the summer months, Cathedral Park in downtown Milwaukee hosts "Jazz in the Park" on Thursday nights.
 Nearby Pere Marquette Park hosts "River Rhythms" on Wednesday nights.
+Since 2012, some public parks have hosted public beer gardens in the Summer.

 The Milwaukee Riverwalk is a continuous pedestrian walkway along the Milwaukee River containing art displays, cafés and restaurants.
 It extends from the Historic Third Ward district to Caesars Park near Brady Street.
 It also links to the Hank Aaron State Trail, Lakeshore State Park, and Erie Street Plaza.
 The Hank Aaron State Trail is a 15.2 mi shared-use path that travels east-west between Lakeshore State Park to Wauwatosa via the Menomonee Valley.

 Lakeshore State Park consists of 22 acre on the shores of Lake Michigan.
 It is situated adjacent to both Discovery World and Henry Maier Festival Park.
 It is the only urban state park in Wisconsin and features restored prairie and a pebble beach.